INNOVATORS VS COVID 19

-Sina Afra: We spent a lot of time at home and getting used to homeschooling, virtual meetings and spending time with the closest circle.
+Sina Afra: We spent a lot of time at home and getting used to homeschooling, virtual meetings, and spending time with the closest circle.
 In 2019 I had around 120 flights.
 In 2020, the number was 6.
 So, on all levels, we experienced the change, the excitement but never lost hope for the better days to come.

 Tell us about you, your career, how you founded Tiko.

 Sina Afra: My latest endeavor is Tiko which I founded and serve as CEO.
 Before that, I was the Founder of Markafoni, the first Online Fashion site of Turkey, which also became the first Turkish internet company expanding beyond the borders.
-The Naspers Group acquired in July 2011 a majority stake at Markafoni and signed for one of the biggest deals in the Turkish internet.
+The Naspers Group acquired in July 2011 a majority stake at Markafoni and signed for one of the biggest deals on the Turkish internet.

-The idea of Tiko emerged to fill an existing gap in the real estate sector: the digitalization.
+The idea of Tiko emerged to fill an existing gap in the real estate sector: digitalization.
 There was room for improvement in the home’s buying and selling process, as it could be digitized and made it more convenient for customers.
 With Tiko, it is possible to sell a property in just a few days, at a competitive price and without stress.
 In short, Tiko is able to give instant cash to those who want to sell their home.

-In relation to my personal acknowledgements, I have been elected as the “Internet Entrepreneur of the Year” and “Business Angel of the Year” by Webrazzi.
+In relation to my personal acknowledgments, I have been elected as the “Internet Entrepreneur of the Year” and “Business Angel of the Year” by Webrazzi.
 I have been selected (2014 & 2015) to the Top 100 most influential tech people in Europe as well.
-In 2016 I was considered as one of Top 100 most influential tech people in the World (Wired Magazine).
+In 2016 I was considered as one of the Top 100 most influential tech people in the World (Wired Magazine).
 Forbes Magazine elected me to the “Brightest Minds” alive in Turkey (2019).